decentraland/nft-server/README.md

 - `maxDistanceToPlaza`: Filter land that has a distance to a plaza of maximun this value.
 Type `number`
 - `minEstateSize`: Filter results by minimum amount of parcels in the Estate.
 Type: `number`
 - `maxEstateSize`: Filter results by maximum amount of parcels in the Estate.
 Type: `number`
+- `rentalDays`: Filter lands that have the possibility to be rented at least one of the days listed on rentalDays.
+Type: `number`.
+Repeatable

 ## Items